 It's About Time

 The information below should not be interpreted as an extension of the rules.
 The official rules in the Rules Manual take precedence.
-This event is generously supported by the National Association of Watch and Clock Collectors.
-National Tournament winners received one-year NAWCC memberships and were invited to present their It's About Time device (expenses-paid trip for student and coach) at the national horology convention.
+This event is supported by the National Association of Watch and Clock Collectors.
+For those who are interested, there is a NEW It's About Time DVD in the Science Olympiad Store.
 Put the Science Olympiad Rules in your pocket with the Mobile Rules Apps, found in the iTunes and Google Play stores!
 See the home page for links.

 - It's About Time Trial Answer Sheet (PDF) - For 2015-2016 Competition